uwbiot/IPv6OverBluetoothLowEnergyMesh/IPv6ToBle.sys/ReadMe.md

 ## High-level code order of operations

-Initialization
+### Initialization

 1. Create driver object
 2. Create device object
 3. Initialize I/O queues
 4. Register callouts with the WFP filter engine (depending on state of lists)

-Running
+### Running

 1. Receive IOCTLs from usermode
-    a.
-Add a listening request to a queue, to be retrieved by the classify callouts
+    1. Add a listening request to a queue, to be retrieved by the classify callouts
-    b.
-Inject a given packet into the TCP/IP stack (send only on border router, receive on both nodes and border router)
+    2. Inject a given packet into the TCP/IP stack (send only on border router, receive on both nodes and border router)
-    c.
-Add/remove entries from the white list and mesh list (on border router)
+    3. Add/remove entries from the white list and mesh list (on border router)
-        i.
-State of lists determines whether callouts are registered or unregistered
+        1. State of lists determines whether callouts are registered or unregistered
+    4. Report the role of the device
 2. Classify network data with callouts
-    a.
-Inbound on border router: pass packets to usermode if from white list and for mesh list
+    1. Inbound on border router: pass packets to usermode if from white list and for mesh list
-    b.
-Outbound on border router: pass packets to usermode if from white list (self) and for mesh list
+    2. Outbound on border router: pass packets to usermode if from white list (self) and for mesh list
-    c.
-Outbound on node device: pass all packets to usermode
+    3. Outbound on node device: pass all packets to usermode
 3. Periodically flush white list and/or mesh list to registry (on border router)

-Unloading
+### Unloading

 1. Unregister callouts
 2. Destroy the handle to the WFP filter engine